NC State Extension Publications

 Irrigation systems can be divided into two major groups:

 Water conservation is especially important during droughts.
 In addition to more efficient use of water, low-volume systems lend themselves to automation.
 One common problem with irrigation systems is forgetting to turn off the water.
-To solve this problem the pump should be connected to a timer or a soil-moisture sensor electrically interfaced to a pump (such as a switching tensiometer) to shut off the pump at the right time.
-This saves water, labor and energy.
+To solve this problem the pump should be connected to a timer or a soil-moisture sensor (such as a switching tensiometer) electrically interfaced to a pump to shut off the pump at the right time.
+This saves water, labor, and energy.

 Water Quantity